 Each horizontal rail has three bearing carriages that support the upper moving horizontal stage carriage plate which is approximately 1000mm square and 20mm in thickness.
 The large base plate of the detector system was bolted to the experiment hutch floor after some precision laser alignment, levelling and grouting on installation.

 The vertical axis uses one pair of bearing rails utilising three bearing carriages, with the opposing pair just one carriage, this design is much preferred to a more conventional dual bearing arrangement for overhung loads, but this design allowed the use of smaller linear bearings and simplified the power transmission mechanics to be used.

-The Schneeberger MONORAIL AMS series linear motion guide bearings with linear encoders was selected for its compact, integrated design that offered exceptional loading characteristics, smooth motion and precision feedback.
-The Schneeberger solution was selected as it is used extensively on large scale precision machine applications with advantages of ‘close to load’ measurement and simplified installation plus cost benefits over separately supplied bearings and encoders.
+The Schneeberger MONORAIL AMS series linear motion guide bearings with linear encoders were selected for its compact, integrated design that offered exceptional loading characteristics, smooth motion and precision feedback.
+The Schneeberger solution was selected as it is used extensively on large-scale precision machine applications with advantages of ‘close to load’ measurement and simplified installation plus cost benefits over separately supplied bearings and encoders.

-The beamline detector mounting platform is fabricated from MiniTec modular aluminium profile system which was ideal for design flexibiltiy and fixing mounting brackets to.
+The beamline detector mounting platform is fabricated from MiniTec modular aluminium profile system which was ideal for design flexibility and fixing mounting brackets to.

 During the design approval, manufacture and commissioning, LG Motion worked closely with scientists and Engineering staff at Diamond Light Source to ensure that the specialist detector positioning system was installed on-budget and on-time.

 The successfully completed project met all relevant machinery directives, safety standards and performance specifications originally required for the project.